FOR IMMEDIATE RELEASE: October 22, 2013

 The Future of Privacy Forum (FPF) is a Washington, DC based think tank that seeks to advance responsible data practices.
 The forum is led by internet privacy experts Jules Polonetsky and Christopher Wolf and includes an advisory board comprised of leading figures from industry, academia, law and advocacy groups.

-For more information on retail location analytics and the Mobile Location Analytics Code of Conduct, visit SmartStorePrivacy.com.
+For more information on retail location analytics and the Mobile Location Analytics Code of Conduct, visit SmartStorePrivacy.org.
 For any further questions or to schedule an interview, please contact [email protected].